ERES2014/ERES2014.github.io/_posts/2015-05-28-session-2-planetary-atmospheres-1.md

 ---
 ***Hot Jupiter Atmospheres Revealed with HST/WFC3* (Laura Kreidberg, University of Chicago)**

 Transit modeling code: batman = Bad-A* * Transit Model cAlculatioN, currently in development and online at [github](https://github.com/lkreidberg/batman).
+If you help with testing and debugging, Laura Kreidberg will buy you a beverage.

 They are observing HJs WASP-43b and WASP-12b using an *HST* program called "Follow the Water."
 As the name suggests, they are looking at water bands of these HJs to get precise water abundance estimates.
 They find about 0.5-.75 times the solar water abundance in WASP-43b.
 This is important to know because water is a key molecule in planet formation.
 WASP-43b also very nicely follows the mass-metalicity relation for planets, that more massive planets have fewer heavy elements than less massive planets.